Archived — 2016‑2017 Annual Plan: Strengthening Competition to Drive Innovation

 In 2015‑2016, we adopted a Competition and Compliance Framework to maximize compliance with the Acts and ensure a competitive marketplace that benefits consumers, businesses and the Canadian economy.
 It combines advocacy, outreach and enforcement instruments to promote competition and compliance with the Acts.

-Competition matters are not static.
-We employ the full mix of advocacy, outreach and enforcement tools, often transitioning between them as situations evolve or more information becomes available.
-For instance, conduct addressed first through advocacy may eventually be dealt with through enforcement, or vice‑versa.
+Competition matters are not static and are best addressed using a comprehensive approach.
+We employ advocacy, outreach and enforcement in complimentary ways, using the tools from the most relevant stream as situations evolve.
+For instance, as more information becomes available, conduct first addressed through advocacy may eventually be dealt with through enforcement, or vice‑versa.

 Cartels and Deceptive Marketing Practices Branch